-Before choosing a best squash racquet, you need to understand your skill first.
+Before choosing the best squash racquet, you need to understand your skill first.
 Then you have to fix your budget as you know there are thousands of options around you at different prices.
-After this you have to consider the size of the racquets, weight, string patterns, head shapes, grips, and most importantly the materials for the best squash racquets.
+After this, you have to consider the size of the racquets, weight, string patterns, head shapes, grips, and most importantly the materials for the best squash racquets.
 Once you understand all these factors, it will be easier to find the perfect squash racquet for you.

 Before fixing your budget, always remember that investing more doesn’t always ensure the better one.
 You know what this is just a sports tool, so don’t rush to spend more if you just start squashing.

 You will find a good racquet for 30 to 50 $ to start your journey.
-But for professional squash you have to select racket in higher price range to ensure better performance with better quality.
+But for professional squash, you have to select racket in higher price range to ensure better performance with better quality.

-Size is another important factor during choosing a squash racquet.
+Size is another important factor in choosing a squash racquet.
 Mainly the size of the racquet depends on its head shape.
 There are two types of head one is round head and another one is extended head.
-If you love to hit the ball so hard, it’s better to choose a racket with greater area.
+If you love to hit the ball so hard, it’s better to choose a racket with the greater area.
 This one is perfect for all the beginners.
 On the other hand, if you love to play solid swing in the corners and also in front of the court then choose the smaller head racquets.
 Check the chart for sizing of squash rackets.